serenity-is/docs/framework/localization.md

 Loading the actual translations is handled by the `ILocalTextInitializer` abstraction.
 The default implementation, `DefaultLocalTextInitializer`, registers:

-- **Base texts** — nested local texts, row texts (from `DisplayName` attributes), enumeration texts, permission texts, and property item texts, discovered through the type source.
+- **Base texts** — nested local texts, row texts (from `DisplayName` attributes), enumeration texts, permission texts, property item texts, and navigation item texts, discovered through the type source.
 - **Embedded resource texts** — the JSON translation files under each assembly's `texts/resources` folder, which are compiled into the assemblies as embedded resources (via `AddJsonResourceTexts`).
 - **User texts** — the JSON files under `App_Data/texts`, where the translations made through the *Administration / Translations* page are saved.